CNN Millennium

-CNN Millennium was a 10-part series on human history from the 11th to the 20th centuries.
+CNN Millennium or Millennium: A Thousand Years of History or MM Millenium or Millennium is a CNN Perspectives television series or miniseries about world history during the 2nd millennium from the 11th to the 20th centuries.

 The Millennium series should not be confused with the CNN Millennium 2000 DVD, which documented the celebrations around the world for the arrival of the year 2000.
-CNN Millennium originally aired between October 24, 1999, and December 26, 1999, at 10 p.m. on Sundays.

 Sir Jeremy Isaacs, filmmaker of "The World at War" and CNN's Cold War, and Pat Mitchell, president of CNN Productions and Time Inc. Television, served as executive producers.
 The CNN website elaborates:

 Each of the 10 episodes of MILLENNIUM focuses on a single century, brought to life by five vignettes from five different locations worldwide.